Log-nx/LogPlugin-ChromehoundsInfo/README.md

 - Check multiple categories if you're not finding what you need
 - Use the suggestions provided when searches return no results

-## Customization

-### Adding New Information
-To add new game information:

-1. Edit `data.py` and add entries to the appropriate data dictionaries
-2. Follow the existing format with `title` and `content` fields
-3. Update the search keywords in `QUICK_REFERENCES` if needed
-4. Test the new information with search commands

-### Modifying Commands
-The plugin uses Discord's slash command system.
-To modify commands:

-1. Edit the command definitions in `chromehounds.py`
-2. Update the help text and documentation accordingly
-3. Test the changes in a development environment

 ## Support

 For issues, suggestions, or contributions: